By ·Updated July 2026

 Gotham Coffee Roasters

 Gotham is registered as a Brooklyn roaster but maintains a Flatiron retail front at 23 W 19th St in Manhattan — a hybrid layout that is more common in New York coffee than the simple borough taxonomy suggests.
 The roasting program supplies a wholesale book around the city and the Manhattan storefront serves as the customer-facing front for it.
-The lineup runs to working blends and a single-origin rotation, the cafe is positioned for the daytime office traffic that runs through 19th Street, and the model reads as a Brooklyn-rooted operation that knows where its retail customers actually drink coffee.
+The lineup runs to working blends and a single-origin rotation, the cafe is positioned for the daytime office traffic that runs through 19th Street, and it ships nationally.
+Gotham reads as a Brooklyn-rooted operation that knows where its retail customers actually drink coffee.

 See their full profile on Roast Local | Visit their website